Written by Dr. Ian Shuman

 The Easiest Path to Long-Lasting Aesthetically Pleasing Crowns

-LuxaCrown is an excellent interim solution that enables dentists to provide patients with beautiful reliable restorations for up to five years.
+LuxaCrown is an excellent interim solution that enables dentists to provide patients with beautiful reliable restorations that are long lasting.
 It distinctly captures and defines the finer marginal areas, forming a reliable seal.
 What’s more, LuxaCrown is fast, easy, and simple to use, allowing dentists to provide a superior result all in one office visit.
 Patients are quickly restored with this strong, aesthetically-pleasing material.

-Create, finish, and polish a 3-unit bridge with 2nd bicuspid extraction using a semi-permanent crown and bridge material.
+Create, finish, and polish a 3-unit bridge with 2nd bicuspid extraction using a long-term crown and bridge material.

 Step 1 – Prior to extracting the pre-molar, a primary impression is captured using StatusBlue, an efficient, clean and stable polyvinyl siloxane (PVS) material which is an excellent alginate alternative.
 StatusBlue can be used in the fully-automated MixStar machine or, as in this case, dispensed by hand using a hand gun.